Proletarian Party of America: Formation

-Keracher and the Michigan socialists allied with the suspended language federations in calling for immediate formation of a Communist Party of America, as opposed to the tactics advocated by Alfred Wagenknecht and L.E.
-Katterfeld of the NEC of continuing the fight to its conclusion at the 1919 Emergency National Convention of the SPA, scheduled for August 30 in Chicago.
-Wagenknecht, Katterfeld, and their associates wound up bolting the Emergency National Convention to establish the Communist Labor Party of America, while Keracher, Batt, and the federations formed a rival Communist Party of America.
+Keracher and the Michigan socialists allied with the suspended language federations in calling for immediate formation of a Communist Party of America, as opposed to the idea advocated by the NEC's Alfred Wagenknecht and L.E.
+Katterfeld of continuing the fight at the 1919 SPA Emergency National Convention, scheduled for August 30 in Chicago.
+Wagenknecht, Katterfeld, and their associates wound up bolting the Emergency National Convention to establish the Communist Labor Party of America, while Keracher, Batt, and the federations founded the rival Communist Party of America.
 Two years of bitter struggle followed between these competing Communist organizations.

 Proletarian Party leader John Keracher as he appeared in the 1940s.

-The idiosyncratic Michiganders were a poor match for the disciplined and highly orthodox Communists of the federations led by Alexander Stoklitsky, Oscar Tyverovsky, and Nicholas Hourwich of the Russian Communist Federation and Joseph Stilson of the Lithuanian Communist Federation.
-Early in 1920, a split ensued, due in part to the decision of the Michigan group to continue the public operation of the Proletarian Universities and to publish their monthly journal, The Proletarian, outside of the control of the Central Executive Committee.
-The Communist Party's Executive Secretary, C.E.
-Ruthenberg, recalled the necessary change of the Communist Party to an underground organization after the Palmer Raids of January 1920 as the root cause of the problem.
+The idiosyncratic Michiganders were a poor match for the disciplined Communists of the federations led by Alexander Stoklitsky, Oscar Tyverovsky, and Nicholas Hourwich of the Russian Communist Federation and Joseph Stilson of the Lithuanian Communist Federation.
+Early in 1920, a split ensued, due in part to the insistence by the Michigan group that they maintain the Proletarian University outside of the control of the Central Executive Committee.
+In the recollections of the Communist Party's Executive Secretary, C.E.
+Ruthenberg, the key reason for the split stemmed from the CP's decision to go "underground" after the Palmer Raids of January 1920:

 The Proletarian group was still part of the Communist Party in January 1920 after the raids.
 I personally went to Detroit to reorganize the CP and conferred with [Al] Renner, [A.J.]
 MacGregor, and [John] Keracher.
 They refused to become part of an underground party.
-They were dropped out of the CP in February 1920 because they refused to have any part in the reorganization."
-The expelled Michigan "Proletarian University" would soon establish themselves as the Proletarian Party of America.
+They were dropped out of the CP in February 1920 because they refused to have any part in the reorganization.

+The expelled Michigan socialists would soon establish themselves as the Proletarian Party of America.

-The new party attempted without success to gain affiliation with the Communist International for a few years before eventually abandoning the mission.
-In 1922, the unified CPUSA attempted to recruit the PPA into its legal arm, the Workers Party of America and the Trade Union Educational League on its own terms, to no avail.
+From 1921–23, the Communist International attempted to bring the PPA into America's mainstream Communist Party movement, but "the Proletarians stubbornly pursued their own course".
+In 1922 the unified CPUSA tried to recruit the PPA into its legal arm, the Workers Party of America, but to no avail; the PPA also rebuffed an invitation to participate in the Trade Union Educational League.